1. Raspberry Pi Power in Industry

 standard, more extreme than the typical office setup, devices are designed to be more robust, and this tends to make industrial power supplies more complex.
 The majority of factories with industrial control applications have power supplies of 12 VDC or 24 VDC.

-How important is matching the power supply to Pi?
+2. How important is matching the Raspberry Pi power supply?

 The water analogy so widely used to explain the basics of electricity is effective here in understanding the necessity of matching the power input requirements of a device.
 If voltage is like water pressure, imagine the flow of electricity to a Pi prototype in terms of water in bathroom pipes.